Chewing gum can help stimulate saliva production, but it's important to drink plenty of water throughout the day.

 Even patients who follow good oral health practices are still at the risk of developing certain oral health conditions.
 Don’t take the risk!
 Prevention is always better than cure, so make sure to schedule a routine checkup at least once every 6 months.

-Visiting the dentist regularly, combined with consistent brushing and flossing, can help avoid dental problems, and prevent bad breath, including issues caused by gum disease or cavities.
+Going to the dentist regularly, along with brushing and flossing often, can help prevent dental problems.
+It can also stop bad breath, including issues from gum disease or cavities.

 Fresh Breath Tips